cryzed/ShareY/README.md

 a good way to do so easily in Python without firing up a `SimpleHTTPRequestHandler` and adding much extra code specifically dealing with the OAuth2 mechanics (maybe someone can recommend something?).

+If using the clipboard-backend fails, (run `sharey` from the command-line to check) try choosing a different one with `--clipboard-backend`; `xclip` and `xsel` seem to be the most reliable for me.

 Personally I defined two custom shortcuts in KDE:

 * `sharey --include-cursor --convert-bigger-than 768` triggered on Alt+X